Available with Spatial Analyst license.

 With the Surface tools, you can quantify and visualize a terrain landform represented by a digital elevation model.

-The Zonal tools allow you to perform analysis where the output is a result of computations performed on all cells that belong to each input zone.
-A zone can be defined as being one single area of a particular value, but it can also be composed of multiple disconnected elements, or regions, all having the same value.
+The Zonal tools allow you to perform analysis when the output is a result of computations performed on all cells that belong to each input zone.
+A zone can be defined as being a single area of a particular value, but it can also be composed of multiple disconnected elements, or regions, all having the same value.
 Zones can be defined by raster or feature datasets.
 Rasters must be of integer type, and features must have an integer or string attribute field.